opencord/openolt/README.md

 make OPENOLTDEVICE=asfvolt16 deb
 ```

-If the build process succeeds, the *openolt.deb* package will be created as
-well in the *openolt/agent/build* directory.
+If the build process succeeds, a `.deb` package will be created as well in the
+`openolt/agent/build` directory.

-NOTE: To compile for ASGvOLT 64 port GPON OLT, set `OPENOLTDEVICE` to `asgvolt64` during build procedure like below.
+NOTE: To compile for ASGvOLT 64 port GPON OLT, set `OPENOLTDEVICE` to
+`asgvolt64` during build procedure like below.

 ```shell
 make OPENOLTDEVICE=asgvolt64